I wanted to start this post by giving you my definition of what it means to be a blogger.

 Which brings me to the topic of this post.

-So let me tell you about a time I posted something on Instagram that I’m not too proud of.
+I learned a good lesson a couple years ago when I posted something on Instagram I’m not too proud of.
 It was last year in Cabo at the time when my Instagram was growing really quickly and I was beginning to notice that the amount of likes I received increased whenever my clothing in the picture decreased.
 Look you guys, I’m human.
 And of course it feels good to post a picture on a beach when you’re feeling confident.
 But the moment I hit publish on this very cheeky bikini picture, marks one of my all time fails on Instagram.
 It took about 3 minutes before I realized what I just did, and then I deleted the picture immediately.
 As confident as I might have felt in that bikini at the time, the type of message that picture sent was no where near who I am or the type of message I wanted to share with the thousands of girls following me.
 I take so much pride in showing girls that you don’t have to be a bikini model on Instagram or post sexy pictures of yourself for justification or attention.
 You guys know how it is, you scroll through your explore page and see so many beautiful women with perfect figures and minimal clothing.
 In my opinion, that’s not something that needs to be shared with millions of strangers on the internet.
 This was the first of a many posting mistakes I’ve regretted on Instagram that I’ve learned from.

 Choosing not to conform to the ways of this world was never meant to be an easy task.
 What’s easy is to go along with what everyone else is doing – to fit in with the crowd – to blend.
 But as Christians that’s not what we’re called to do.
 We’re called to set an example of what it looks like to a life influenced by Christ.
 I have the best examples of Christian women in my life who are paving the way for me and showing what it looks like to live a life of purpose.
 My mom and both of my best friends Linds & Rachel.
 They understand what is means to express yourself through style, beauty, and creativity, without letting it overshadow their true purpose.
 I encourage you if you don’t already to draw closer to the women in your life who are inspiring you to be a better person.
 Whether you live in New York City or Granger, Indiana – you can find wonderful & inspiring people everywhere.